 Motivated students from other schools are welcome and encouraged to join the program.

 Metz, France, is in the heart of Europe: 45 minutes from Germany, Luxembourg and Belgium; 2 hours from Switzerland; and 1.5 hours from Paris.
-Students take classes 4 days a week and will participate in excursions and guided visits—including beautiful medieval downtown Metz—specific to the French Program at Georgia Tech-Lorraine.
+Students take classes 4 days a week and will participate in excursions and guided visits specific to the French Program at Georgia Tech-Lorraine, with visits to Paris, beautiful medieval downtown Metz — specific to the French Program at Georgia Tech-Lorraine.

-Students may choose to continue with the LBAT France summer program in Paris and Nice following the completion of their semester at Georgia Tech-Lorraine.
-Participation in the French Program at Georgia Tech-Lorraine and/or the LBAT France summer program allows students the option of completing most or all of the requirements of a French minor.
+Students may choose to continue with the LBAT France summer program following the completion of their semester at Georgia Tech-Lorraine.
+Participation in the French Program at Georgia Tech-Lorraine and/or the LBAT France summer program allows students the option of completing most or all of the requirements for a French minor.

 While FREN 1001 and 1002 are both offered at Georgia Tech-Lorraine, in order to participate in the French Program at Georgia Tech-Lorraine, students must have completed FREN 1002 or equivalent by Fall 2018 or score a 251+ on the online placement test.

 Students will reside in state-of-that art housing facilities shared with French students at an adjacent Engineering School campus.
 Students will take a pledge to speak only in French while in student residences.

 For French, you will have the following options in Metz (Spring 2019):

 - FREN 2001: Patterns of French Culture I (Intermediate French I) (3 credits)

 - FREN 2813 or 3813: French Immersion [register for your course according to your level on the online placement test] (3 credits)

 - FREN 3011: France Today I (3 credits)